From Hull to Holland: A Trip to Highlite HQ

 There are a few familiar faces arriving tomorrow, including my friends from CPC.
 Tomorrow is Game Day for Highlite as they throw open their doors to over 1000 customers.
 Time for some beauty sleep!

-The full article can be found in Pro Mobile Issue 74, Pages 40 - 42.
+The full review can be found in Pro Mobile Issue 74, Pages 40 - 42.